With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

-Since you’re doing all these things anyway, you can make a little extra money by sharing your opinion with Google (and their partner companies).
+Since you’re doing all these things anyway, you can start earning a little extra money by sharing your opinion with Google (and their partner companies).

 If you’re a creative person, a little upfront work can pay out huge long-term dividends with sites like Creative Market.

-Learning how to make money on Creative Market can take time, but if you’re already creating artistic elements for your work or hobby on a daily basis anyway, why not upload them to the platform for a reasonable price and start generating some passive income.
+Learning how to make money on Creative Market can take time, but if you’re already creating artistic elements for your work or hobby on a daily basis, why not upload them to the platform for a reasonable price and start generating some passive income?

 Creative Market works well for designers, illustrators, photographers, and other visual creatives.

 In essence, licensing your work means you create it once and then sell customers the right to use your work in certain settings.
 While licensing fees are not usually very high, they can most definitely add up over time.

 If you’re looking for passive income apps that help you save money by getting it back on purchases you would have made anyway, then you should start by checking out Fluz.

 Fluz is a cash-back passive income app that rewards you for shopping at certain retailers.

 But what makes Fluz super-cool is the “network” element.
 When you get friends to join Fluz, you get cashback when they make a purchase too.
 And if they invite friends, you’ll get cashback from those strangers’ purchases as well.
 Not bad!

 If you spend a lot of time shopping online or doing anything on the Internet, then you could be missing out on free money from the passive income app Swagbucks.